Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map: Introduction

 The purpose of this paper is to study the extension of the Klein-Gordon and Dirac fields in canonical non-commutative time-space by applying the result obtained to a hydrogen atom.

 This paper is organized as follows.
-In section 2 we propose an invariant action of the non-commutative Klein-Gordon and Dirac free fields in the presence of an electromagnetic field.
-In section 3, using the generalised Euler-Lagrange field equation, we derive the deformed Klein-Gordon (KG) equation.
-Applying these results to the hydrogen atom, we solve the deformed KG equation and obtain the non-commutative modification of the energy levels.
-As well, we derive the nonrelativistic limit of the noncommutative KG equation a hydrogen atom and solve them using perturbation theory.
-In section 4, using the generalised Euler-Lagrange field equation, we derive the deformed Dirac equation for hydrogen atom, and by the use of the perturbation theory, we solve the deformed Dirac equation and obtain the non-commutative modification of the energy levels.
-Finally, in section 5, we draw our conclusions.
+In section $2$, we propose an invariant action of the non-commutative boson and fermion fields in the presence of an electromagnetic field.
+In section $3$, using the generalised Euler-Lagrange field equations, we derive the deformed Klein-Gordon (KG) and Dirac equations for the hydrogen atom.
+We solve these deformed equations and obtain the non-commutative modification of the energy levels.
+Furthermore, we derive the non-relativistic limit of the non-commutative KG equation for a hydrogen atom and solve it using perturbation theory.
+Finally, in section $ 4$, we draw our conclusions.